What is climate change?

 The Earth's polar regions are home to diverse landscapes containing everything from polar ice caps and tundra to the sea, which support endangered wildlife such as the polar bear.
 Unfortunately, according to NASA, Antarctica is losing ice mass at an average of 150 billion tons per year and Greenland is losing 280 billion tons per year, contributing to rising sea levels and loss of habitat for the animals that populate these areas.

 Climate change damages human health and infrastructure.
-The reality is that if not mediated, climate change has the potential to hurt natural ecosystems and infrastructure, increase the frequency of natural disasters, and damage human health through food shortages and increased temperatures and pollution.
+The reality is that if not mediated, climate change has the potential to hurt natural ecosystems and infrastructure, increase the frequency of natural disasters, and pose significant health risks through food shortages and increased temperatures and pollution.
 For example, the destruction of coral reefs not only impacts the marine ecosystem, it also affects food supplies in coastal areas.

 According to the U.S. Global Change Research Program, the consequences of unchecked climate change include: